Bar & Court Admissions

-The Los Angeles Business Journal recently selected Mr. Jacobs as one of the 50 "very best litigators" in L.A.
-Mr. Jacobs has also been named to the list of Southern California Rising Stars by Super Lawyers Magazine, and has been included in the Southern California Super Lawyers for 2015, 2016, 2017, and 2018.
+The Los Angeles Business Journal recently selected Marc as one of the 50 "very best litigators" in L.A.
+He has also been named to the list of Southern California Rising Stars by Super Lawyers Magazine, and included in the Southern California Super Lawyers for 2015, 2016, 2017, and 2018.

 Breach of Contract, Bad Faith: An insurance carrier came to M&R after being sued for allegedly failing to cover damages in a construction defect lawsuit.
 During a three-week trial, Mr. Jacobs successfully defended the client against breach of contract and bad faith allegations with a potential exposure over $17 million.
 The Court ruled in our favor, and the decision was affirmed by the California Court of Appeals.

 Counseling: Assisted numerous gymnastics, sports and athletic clubs and organizations, from youth sports through college, with business and entity formation; permits; privacy, social media and intellectual property rights; labor and employment issues; and business litigation and contract matters.